jessee00/Life-skills-track/Good practises For Software Developer.md

 - Be aware and mindful of other team members: Consolidate your questions into a single message, be available for real-time conversations, and choose communication mediums wisely.
 - Doing things with 100% involvement: Practice deep work, eliminate distractions, track your time, manage your food and exercise, and treat remote work as seriously as in-person work.

-## 2. Your takeaways from the video in as much detail as possible.
+## 2. Which area do you think you need to improve on?
+What are your ideas to make progress in that area?

 - Firstly, I will try to eliminate as many distractions as possible.
 I will block social media sites and apps during work hours, and use tools like TimeLimit or Freedom to help me stay focused.